 If you have an idea about what’s offered at the kiosks and how much things cost, then you’ll be better equipped to make decisions and stick to a budget.
 Be sure to keep an eye on DFB’s Epcot Food and Wine Festival main page for links to booths, menus, prices, and more.

 Disney also gives you some great tools to plan ahead.
-This year, they’ve published ahead of time a full listing of gluten-free items.
+In 2017, they published ahead of time a full listing of gluten-free items — and we expect they’ll provide this service again in 2018.
 We also expect that vegetarian dishes will be marked on the menus.
 And don’t forget to pick up a Festival Passport at the Festival Center!
 It’s a fun way to keep track of the dishes you’ve tried!